 - The third problem is complexity.
 The diseases are highly dissimilar, and for most of the diseases, there is still no complete knowledge of their causes and how they progress.
 What’s worse, the diseases are always progressing and changing over time in a non-deterministic way.

 As a result, the 100% perfect deep learning image analysis model still doesn’t exist and won’t for many years to come.
 Does this mean that we should throw in the towel?
 By no means!
 Human life is at stake!
-And many great scientists who tirelessly work on the deep learning algorithms are keenly aware of this fact.
+Therefore, many great scientists who tirelessly work on deep learning algorithms are keenly aware of this fact.

-Imagine the machine learning/deep learning image analysis that’s 100% accurate.
+Imagine the machine learning/deep learning medical image analysis that’s 100% accurate.
 Maybe in the future, there will be an AI algorithm that could evaluate every pixel of a contrast-enhanced computed tomography and could correlate with all available demographic and clinical data absorbed from the electronic medical record.
 That would be the next great shift in modern medicine.

 Are you keen to talk about implementing deep learning or artificial intelligence in your business?
 You’re in the right place!
 Just drop us a line, and let’s chat about the challenges you face.